EQAR/deqar-docs/docs/data_submission.md

     - [ESG activity performed](#report-activity): provided as activity name, ID given by EQAR or as a local identifier.
     - [Status of report](#report-details), provided as text or as an ID
     - [Decision](#report-details), provided as text or as an ID.
-    - [Report valid from date, including date format](#report-validity) used by the agency
+    - Report [valid from date, including date format](#report-validity) used by the agency
     - Language(s) of the report: At least one language for each report should be provided as a two- or three-digit [ISO 639-1 or 2/B code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 Ideally language information is provided along with the link to the location of the PDF file.
     - Institution: a report must relate to at least one institution, either an [existing DEQAR institution record](#linking-to-an-existing-record) identified by DEQARINST ID, ETER ID or Agency Local Identifier, or a [new institution record](#new-institution-record).
 The identified/created Institution's DEQARINST and ETER IDs are returned as part of the Response Object for each submission.
-    - For reports on programmes, the [Programme Name](#programme-name-and-qualification) (in whatever language it is stored by the Agency).
+    - For reports on programmes, the [programme name](#programme-name-and-qualification) (in whatever language it is stored by the Agency).

 3. At this point, **dependencies** between elements will be checked as well as any **limits on the number of values permitted** for each element.